 iam Identifier of current process in the PSBLAS virtual parallel machine.
 Scope: local.
 Type: required.
 Intent: out.
-Specified as: an integer value. $-1 \leq iam \leq np - 1$ np Number of processes in the PSBLAS virtual parallel machine.
+Specified as: an integer value. $-1 \leq iam \leq np - 1$ psb_exit - Exit from PSBLAS parallel environment

+np Number of processes in the PSBLAS virtual parallel machine.

 Scope: global.

 Type: required.

 Intent: out.

 Specified as: an integer variable.

-- 1. For processes in the virtual parallel machine the identifier will satisfy $0 \le iam \le np-1;$ - 2.
+- 1. For processes in the virtual parallel machine the identifier will satisfy $0 \le iam \le np-1$; - 2.
 If the user has requested on psb_init a number of processes less than the total available in the parallel execution environment, the remaining processes will have on return iam = -1; the only call involving icontxt that any such process may execute is to psb_exit.